textbrowser/wise/README.md

-# porque
-Splendid PDF browser.
+Splendid PDF reader on any device.
+Including Android.